LSchlierf/Glowboard/README.md

 # Ground-tracking LED animations for Longboards

+This is the repo for my ground tracking underglow light effect for my longboard.
+I also made a version with Bluetooth support for remotely controlling the LEDs, see [my corresponding repository](https://github.com/LSchlierf/Glowboard-Bluetooth).

 ## Showcase

-This is the repo for my ground tracking underglow light effect for my longboard.
 You can find videos and pictures of it here:

 [Videos of the effects](https://imgur.com/gallery/86cq9q0)